karios-os/docs/docs/user-guide/index.rst

    :width: 600
    :alt: VM Hardware Configuration

 **Attach PCIe Device**: Attach PCIe devices like GPU and NIC to the VM.
-Click on the "attach" button to attach the PCIe device.
+Click on the "Attach" button to attach the PCIe device.

 .. figure:: _static/images/vmcreation/attach_pcie_device.png
    :width: 600